encoredev/examples/trello-clone/README.md

 ## Open the developer dashboard

 While `encore run` is running, open <http://localhost:9400/> to view Encore's [local development dashboard](https://encore.dev/docs/observability/dev-dash).
-Here you can see the request you just made and a view a trace of the response.
+Here you can see the request you just made and view a trace of the response.

 ## Deployment